sanduluca/i18n-google-sheets-importer/README.md

 - `sheetName` (default: `Sheet1`) - Name of the sheet which contains i18n data
 - `credentials` (default: `./credentials.json`) - Path to file with Google Sheets Node API credentials
 - `token` (default: `./token.json`) - Path to a Google Sheets API token (it will get generated on the first run and it can be reused afterwards)
+- `apiKey` (Alternative to credentials) - With an API key, you can access your service from a client or the server.
+Typically less secure.

 ### `export-csv`